gitlzg/IFAA/README.md

 # Once the analysis is done, you can extract the regression coefficients along with 95% confidence intervals using this command:
 results$analysisResults$estByCovList

-# The function can also directly read csv or tsv files by feeding the file path to the first two arugments of the IFAA function:
+# The function can also directly read csv or tsv data files by feeding the file directory paths to the first two arugments of the IFAA function:
 M="pathToTheCsvFile/microbiomeData.csv" or M="pathToTheTsvFile/microbiomeData.tsv"

 C="pathToTheCsvFile/covariatesData.csv" or C="pathToTheTsvFile/covariatesData.tsv"